Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [ ] Use Azure Hybrid Benefit.
 - [x] Deallocate the virtual machines during off hours.
 - [ ] Configure Azure Cost Management budgets.

 ### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE Each correct selection is worth one point.

-### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: If your company Uses an Azure free account you can only deploy Azure virtual machines and Azure storage accounts